ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Tim Beiko** [23:41](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1421): I guess.
 Does anyone disagree with that?
 Then, if not, we can have this for the next Devnet.
 Devnet7.

-**MariusVanDerWijden** [23:52](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1432):  just as a background.
+**Marius Van Der Wijden** [23:52](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1432):  just as a background.
 It was like, the gap is because of the Bls pre compiles, but I agree we should tightly pack them and the pos 3 compiles on and not going to be on may not. this, folks, looks good to me.

 **Danny** [24:11](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1451):  So we probably should simultaneously adjust the DS precompile EIP, just so that we don't have conflict if there is testing on that.